ItsTarikBTW/arduino/README.md

 ##

 ## License
-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This repository is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+The GNU General Public License v3.0 allows you to use, modify, and distribute this software.
+However, any distributed copies or substantial portions of the software must also be under the same license.

+Please note that this software is provided "as is", without warranty of any kind.